 The use of low carbon energy sources present a great opportunity for us.
-We plan to realize this opportunity through the implementation of Energy Management System, efficiency initiatives and green energy sourcing.
-In 2019, we successfully implemented an energy management system according to ISO 50001 for the entire Zalando SE, including our own operated warehouse in Mönchengladbach, Erfurt and Lahr.
-In addition, we added solar panels to our warehouses in Lahr and Verona.
-We are further member of the RE100 initiative: we commit to sourcing 100% renewable electricity across our entire global operations by 2025.
-In order to meet this commitment, we have continued to source 100% green energy across almost all our German offices, our own German fulfillment centers and the Polish fulfillment centers.
-Explanation of cost calculation: The cost to realize opportunity is 0 because, we chose a contracting finance model, which added operational cost but resulted in no additional investment.
+We plan to realize this opportunity through further efficiency initiatives and green energy sourcing.
+In 2020, i) we replaced our lighting system by energy-efficient LEDs and renewed our cooling system in our oldest fulfilment center in Erfurt; and ii) we doubled the amount of solar panels at one of our sites in Lahr.
+In addition, we joined the RE100 initiative last year and pledged to source 100% renewable electricity in our own operations by 2025, as part of our science-based targets.
+We are proud to say that we have achieved this in 2020 already.
+Explanation of cost calculation: The cost to realize opportunity is was calculated by adding together the investment required for our energy efficiency measures in Erfurt.
+The cost for expanding our solar panels in Lahr were not considered, because we chose a contracting finance model, which added operational cost but resulted in no additional investment (see question C4.3b).